Last updated on February 8th, 2026 at 01:31 am

 We have tried several killer sudoku app and like this one the best generally.
 But we wish it would have some features such as game statistics (average completion times, number of hints used, number of error checks, etc).
 Id also like to be able to sort games by completion time so that we could try to beat our old times on harder games.

 This is actually an app version of our favorite Killer Sudoku website.
 Most of the same features that make that the greatest website are present here, too, including: 1.
 Unique solutions every time!
 2. Puzzle packs available for purchase at every level, including our level, the highest one, Extreme.
-3. Most puzzles we’ve purchased are symmetrical, which is our preference.
+3. Most puzzles we've purchased are symmetrical, which is our preference.
 An exception is 100 Extreme Killer Sudokus #2.
 4. The timer can be turned off.
 We never want our Killer Sudokus timed!
 5. Pencil marks available, using the same keyboard.
-6. An ability to check what’s been entered, looking at the whole board.
-Unlike some other Killer Sudoku apps, it does not show in red a number that can’t be correct based on what has already been entered, which we consider to be very distracting, even though some may consider it helpful.
+6. An ability to check what's been entered, looking at the whole board.
+Unlike some other Killer Sudoku apps, it does not show in red a number that can't be correct based on what has already been entered, which we consider to be very distracting, even though some may consider it helpful.
 7. The ability to toggle between showing the numbers in entry sequence or number sequence.
 Although we have given this one a 5-star rating, there is still room for improvements, mainly along the lines of settings that are present in the web version but not here: 1.
 Remember that the timer has been turned off between games.
 2. Turn off Undo includes cage combinations.
 3. If playing on an iPad with a Bluetooth external keyboard, an option to use hardware keyboard entry instead of the app-specific onscreen keyboard.
 And one more request – Can we please have a version for Android?
-We have both an iPad and an Android phone, and I’d love to play this on both devices.
+We have both an iPad and an Android phone, and we'd love to play this on both devices.

 Tried it on our iPhone and iPad and neither will let us down load the extra puzzles.
 Whats more, it tells us there is an error and will not let us cancel it.
 So we have to delete the app every time and reload it again.
-Good games, but useless app!
+Good games, but useless app.

 Enjoying this Killer Sudoku app.
 Wish it had a pause button and would highlight duplicate numbers.